xStarbound/xStarbound/README.md

 - [Unitilities | Lua Modding Library](https://steamcommunity.com/sharedfiles/filedetails/?id=2826961297) — the Hasibound-DLL-specific functionality is not supported by xStarbound.
 - [Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2916058850) — will log script errors (xStarbound has differently named callbacks) and is redundant anyway because xStarbound already fully supports this feature.
 - Mods that patch in DLL-based «body dynamics» support for other mods.
 These won't do anything.
-- Some retail title screen mods.
-Your mileage may vary with these, as some have noticeable visual issues on xStarbound.
-That said, they have the same visual issues on OpenStarbound and OpenStarbound forks.

 </details>